Medically Reviewed by Lauren Wall, PA-C

 Achilles tendon injuries are common in athletes of sports that involve running, jumping, sudden acceleration and deceleration movements, and rapid changes of direction.
 That’s why women tennis players are often prone to suffering from injuries involving the Achilles tendon.

-The Achilles tendon
+The Achilles Tendon

 The Achilles tendon is the largest and thickest tendon of the body.
 A tendon is a fibrous connective tissue that attaches muscles to bones.
 They are usually flexible and good at withstanding tension.
 However, they are also inelastic.

 The Achilles tendon is located at the back of the leg, above the heel.
 It is also called the heel cord or calcaneal tendon because it connects the calf muscles to the calcaneal bone (heel bone).
-Moreover, this tendon allows you to walk, run, jump, and stand on tiptoe.
+Moreover, this tendon allows you to walk, run, jump, and stand on your tiptoes.
 Its many functions also make it prone to injury.

 A ruptured or torn Achilles tendon falls under the category of an overuse injury.
 This means that the injury results from subjecting the tendon to long-term repetitive movements, as in the case of tennis players.

-Common cause
+Common Cause

 One of the most common causes of Achilles tendon injury is playing sports that involve sudden movements, running, jumping, and sudden change in direction.
 Example of these sports are tennis, gymnastics, baseball, basketball, softball, and volleyball.